juspay/nixos-unified-template/README.md

 **Problem**: Running `nix run` (home-manager) complains `"Existing file ... is in the way of ..."`

-**Solution**: Delete those existing dotfiles, and try again.
-In home-manager, you can configure your shell directly in Nix (for macOS zsh, this is [`programs.zsh.envExtra`](https://nix-community.github.io/home-manager/options.html#opt-programs.zsh.envExtra)).
+**Solution**: Delete those existing dotfiles (take a backup first), and try again.
+In home-manager, you can configure your shell directly in Nix (for macOS zsh, this is [`programs.zsh.envExtra`](https://nix-community.github.io/home-manager/options.html#opt-programs.zsh.envExtra)) and may also include your existing dotfile verbatim.

 ### Cannot use cache / cachix